This is a prerelease version.

 kubectl delete secret hazelcast-license-key

-Deleting the Hazelcast CR also deletes the Jet jobs and Jet job Snapshots linked to it.
+Deleting the Hazelcast CR also deletes the Jet jobs and Jet job snapshots linked to it.

 Summary